Not Allowed to Watch That One

 Doctor Who in 10 Seconds

 These days, it takes Flight Through Entirety more than 45 minutes to discuss a Doctor Who story.
 Fans with better things to do with their time will enjoy Brendan’s ten-second summaries of Doctor Who’s earliest stories in Doctor Who in 10 Seconds.
 So far, he has managed to summarise the first seven seasons of Doctor Who, starring William Hartnell, Patrick Troughton and the first of five seasons of Jon Pertwee.
-To watch the show, visit the webpage or subscribe on YouTube.
+To watch the show, check out the playlist on YouTube.

 Grace Jones has stolen all of our microphones and knocked us unconscious, and so we’ve actually been unable to finish our flight through the entirety of the Roger Moore canon in time for Christmas.
 We’ll be back in the new year for A View to a Kill.